 The new design was much more of a platformer, but that style of game wasn't one of our strengths.
 It was a really pretty crazy scramble to re-design and re-write the game to get it ready for release.
 Before the final release, half the studio was laid off, including myself, and the remainder knew the company was on borrowed time.
 That might be part of the explanation why the release was "low-key."

-Did you ever foresee SingleTrac's properties ending up in the way they have?
+Did you ever foresee SingleTrac's properties fading away?